What do you learn in home ec class?

-Wondering what you learn in home ec class?
+Curious about the things you learn in home ec?
 There was a time when Home Economics was taught in nearly every high school and nearly every girl took this class to prepare for her assumed future as a homemaker.
 Thankfully we’ve moved past the time when it was assumed that women (and ONLY women) were destined only to tend the home.
-But some important and useful skills have been lost along the way.
+But some important and useful home and life skills have been lost along the way.
 Here are five things you should have learned in home ec that are still incredibly useful.
+If you didn’t learn these in home economics, there’s still plenty of time!

 - BASIC SEWING

 It’s a fact that most clothing used to be sewn and mended at home, generally by the women of the household.
-The advent of sewing machines and garment factories eventually made it possible for even families of modest means to start purchasing some clothing.
+The advent of sewing machines and garment factories eventually made it possible for even families of modest means to start purchasing most or all of their clothing.
 Once clothing manufacturing moved overseas to exploit ultra-cheap labor, there was no reason or incentive for anyone to sew their own clothing, other than enjoyment or personal preference.

 While sewing entire garments from scratch may be outside the scope of modern life for most people, basic sewing skills are still very useful.
-By knowing a little hand-sewing, you can take care of minor repairs and create simple items.
+By knowing a little hand-sewing, you can take care of minor repairs to clothing and home goods and create simple items.

 Here are a few things you’ll be able to do just by learning how to thread a needle and make a few stitches: